bluekitchen/btstack/docs/manual/markdown/docs/profiles.md

 -   *hci_le_set_advertise_enable*

-As these are direct HCI commands, please refer to Section [subsubsection:sendinghci] for details and have a look at the SPP and LE Counter example in Section [example:sppandlecounter].
+As these are direct HCI commands, please refer to Section [subsubsection:sendinghci] for details and have a look at the [SPP and LE Counter example](examples/generated/#sec:sppandlecounterExample).

 In addition to the Advertisement data, a device in the peripheral role can also provide Scan Response data, which has to be explicitly queried